 Text boxes mean that we can now mix our handwriting with text.
 Apple Notes effectively now supports body text, which you add directly to the notebook canvas and text boxes.

-You can still draw your shapes directly, but the shapes tool has some cool features, in iPadOS 16.
-It’s limited to shape options available when you tap it, though.
-You can now add shapes and change their border colour, thickness and add a fill colour (whose opacity you can adjust).
+You can still draw your shapes directly, but the shapes tool has some cool features in iPadOS 16.
+It’s limited to the shape options available when you tap it, though.
+You can now add shapes, change their border colour and thickness, and add a fill colour (whose opacity you can adjust).
 The app also lets you adjust the opacity of the whole shape.
 Autofill is limited to a few shapes, but we’re happy to have them in the app.
-For both your text boxes and shapes, you can resize, cut, copy, duplicate, share or delete them.
+For both your text boxes and shapes, you can resize, cut, copy, duplicate, share, or delete them.

 You can add straight arrows.
 We could already draw these before.
-But the option to add arrows on both ends, choose the line thickness and opacity are all welcome.
-These are limited to straight lines though, we still have to draw our curved lines.
+But the options to add arrows on both ends, and choose the line thickness and opacity are all welcome.
+These are limited to straight lines, though; we still have to draw our curved lines.
 This is probably just a bug, because the app does have the option to create curves out of straight lines.
 We love the new shapes tool because at least we can edit our shapes after we’ve drawn them.
 That is something you can’t do with hand-drawn shapes.